-Rebalancing has become an important tool for portfolio management.
-Nevertheless, the return impact of rebalancing will be affected by market return patterns.
+Rebalancing has become an essential tool for portfolio management.
+Nevertheless, market return patterns will affect the return impact of rebalancing.
 Regular rebalancing is a mean-reverting strategy.
-For example, if there is a simple 60/40 stock/bond portfolio, stronger stock performance will cause the allocation to deviate from the strategic allocation and lead to a higher allocation to stocks over bonds.
-A rebalance will take money away from the better performing asset and give to the underperforming asset.
-It sells winner and buys losers on a regular basis.
-See “Strategic Rebalancing” by Granger, Harvey, Rattray, and Van Hemert
+For example, suppose there is a simple 60/40 stock/bond portfolio.
+In that case, stronger stock performance will cause the allocation to deviate from the strategic allocation and lead to […]

 March was about asset class rotation from equity to bond demand with fixed income significantly out performing equities in March.
 Markets have moved from the January monetary euphoria to something more cautious and questioning.
 If the Fed potentially put all rate rises on hold for 2019 and the ECB is delaying a course on normalization, do they know something I don’t know?